pattonsgirl/CEG2410/Assignments/Identity/directory-LDAP.md

 Your submission should include the following:

+1. Link to in repository or copy in `.md` with brief explanation of contents of `structure.ldif` and `users.ldif`
-1. **Screenshot 1:** Output of `ldapsearch` showing both OUs (People and Groups) successfully created
+2. **Screenshot 1:** Output of `ldapsearch` showing both OUs (People and Groups) successfully created
-2. **Screenshot 2:** Output of `ldapsearch` showing your own user account successfully added to the directory
+3. **Screenshot 2:** Output of `ldapsearch` showing your own user account successfully added to the directory
-3. **Written Response (1-2 sentences):** Explain the benefit of centralized directory management: *"If I delete a user from this LDAP server, why is that better than deleting them from five individual computers?"*
+4. **Written Response (1-2 sentences):** Explain the benefit of centralized directory management: *"If I delete a user from this LDAP server, why is that better than deleting them from five individual computers?"*

 ---